plkinon/metis/README.md

 ## How To Start

-1. Clone this directory
+1. Clone this directory or download the .zip folder
-2. Open the [MATLAB](https://www.mathworks.com/products/matlab.html) editor or run it with the shell script [metis.sh](metis.sh)
+2. Open the MATLAB editor or run it with the shell script [metis.sh](metis.sh)
 3. Execute [metis_start.m](metis_start.m) for a first simulation (or [metis_error_analysis.m](metis_error_analysis.m) for an error analysis)
 4. Edit or change input file in [/input](/input) or create a new one